In this Article

 6. Gets Rid of Intestinal Worms

 Two spoons of a mixture of dried and powdered papaya seeds combined with honey can help do away with intestinal worms.
-This is due to the presence of the enzyme cysteine proteinases.
+The seeds have an enzyme called cysteine proteinases, which can help get rid of intestinal worms.

 7. Good for the Eyes